ValarMorghulis12138/shanghai-sanshin-shimasenkai/README.md

 The built files will be in the `dist` directory.

 ## Deploying to GitHub Pages

+### Option 1: Automatic Deployment (Recommended)

+The project includes GitHub Actions for automatic deployment.
+Once set up, any push to the main branch will automatically deploy to GitHub Pages.
+See [GitHub Actions Setup Guide](docs/GITHUB_ACTIONS_SETUP.md) for configuration instructions.

+### Option 2: Manual Deployment

 1. Update the `base` in `vite.config.ts` to match your repository name
 2. Build and deploy: